To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Many of us are keen to improve the quality of our indoor air by using an air purifier, but does an air purifier actually remove dust?
 They’re known to help filter the air within our homes, but few of us really understand how air purifiers work and what they can actually remove from our indoor air.

-Fine dust particles may not be visible to the eye, but as any allergy sufferer will know, airborne dust can irritate the lungs, eyes, throat, sinuses and skin, so filtering dust from indoor environments can bring huge relief.
+Fine dust particles may not be visible to the eye, but as any allergy sufferer will know, airborne dust can irritate the lungs, eyes, throat, sinuses, and skin, so filtering dust from indoor environments can bring huge relief.
+If you’re not an allergy sufferer and can’t rely on your nose and throat to tell you if a room is dusty, an air-quality monitor will be a worthwhile investment.

 And with many air purifiers claiming to help remove other known irritants such as volatile organic compounds (VOCs), radon gas, pollution and mold, in addition to dust particles, it may be possible to significantly increase the quality of your air at home.
 Here, we find out whether an air purifier could be the solution to better health and an improved home environment.